 A PD can transmit control or data packet during CAP period using the following access scheme:

 The transmission scheme in CAP is random access scheme p-EIED, which is based on LBT.
 Details are TBD.
 CW is the time window where random access is attempted by a PD.
 For a PD to transmit, it shall sense the medium to determine if another PD is transmitting.
 If the medium is not determined to be busy, the transmission may proceed.
 If the medium is determined to be busy, the PD shall defer until the end of the current transmission.
-After deferral, or prior to attempting to transmit again immediately after a successful transmission, the PD shall update its probability of transmission.
+After deferral, or prior to attempting to transmit again immediately after a successful transmission, the PD shall update its persistence level p, which will be described in 5.7.1.5..

-The p-EIED protocol is a fully distributed contention based access scheme designed to provide high efficiency, scalability, and adaptability in an environment where PDs freely move around from one point of attraction to another without being leashed to a point of connection to the infra-structure.
+The p-EIED protocol is a fully distributed contention based access scheme designed to provide high efficiency, scalability, and adaptability in an environment where PDs freely move around from one point of attraction to another.

 CS shall be performed both through physical and virtual mechanisms.
 The virtual CS mechanism is achieved by the exchange of RTS and CTS frames prior to the actual data frame.
 The RTS and CTS frames contain a Duration field that defines the period of time that the medium is to be reserved.